-(2) Represents the average return on invested capital for 2018, 2019 and 2020 using adjusted net income in 2019 for special items related to the gain on sale of ExpressJet and the write-off of aircraft manufacturer part credits and adjusted net income in 2020 for the deferred revenue on fixed cash payments received under capacity purchase agreements.
-For purposes of the 2018-2020 PSU Awards, return on invested capital for any calendar year was defined as the Company's adjusted operating income for such year divided by the Company's average invested capital for such calendar year.
+(2) Represents the average return on invested capital for 2019, 2020 and 2021 using adjusted operating income in 2019 for special items related to the gain on sale of ExpressJet and the write-off of aircraft manufacturer part credits, adjusted operating income in 2020 for the deferred revenue on fixed cash payments received under capacity purchase agreements, and adjusted operating income in 2021 for the non-cash impairment charge and deferred revenue on fixed cash payments received under capacity purchase agreements.
+For purposes of the 2019 PSU Awards, return on invested capital for any calendar year was defined as the Company's adjusted operating income for such year divided by the Company's average invested capital for such calendar year.

-As a result of the foregoing, in February 2021, the Named Executives vested in 80% of the target number of performance shares relative to the 2018-2020 PSU Awards as follows: Mr. Childs, 15,281 shares; Mr. Simmons, 6,517 shares; Mr. Steel, 6,068 shares; and Mr. Woodward, 2,176 shares.
-Mr. Wooley was not granted 2018-2020 PSU Awards.
-Mr. Thompson's 2018-2020 PSU Awards were settled pursuant to his separation arrangements, as discussed below.
+As a result of the foregoing, in February 2022, the Named Executives vested in 40% of the target number of performance shares relative to the 2019 PSU Awards as follows: Mr. Childs, 10,898 shares; Mr. Simmons, 3,840 shares; Mr. Steel, 3,840 shares; and Mr. Woodward, 1,229 shares.
+Mr. Wooley's 1,632 shares will vest in September 2022.

-Long-Term Incentive Awards for 2021.
-For 2021, the Compensation Committee determined to grant all of the long-term incentive awards to the Named Executives in the form of performance shares.
-The long-term incentive performance metrics applicable to the performance shares granted in 2021 did not significantly change from the performance metrics used for purposes of the 2020 long-term incentive awards, however the measurement period was changed from a three-year cumulative performance metrics will be measurement periods.
-Under the 2021 awards, the Company's performance against these performance metrics will be measured against objectives established for each of 2021 and 2022, with the resulting number of "earned" shares eligible to vest on December 31, 2023, subject to continued employment through that date.
-The 2021 long-term incentive awards will be eligible for accelerated vesting on terms substantially similar to the 2020-222 PSU Awards.
+Long-Term Incentive Awards for 2022.
+For 2022, the Compensation Committee again determined to grant all of the long-term incentive awards to the Named Executives in the form of performance shares.
+The long-term incentive performance metrics applicable to the performance shares granted in 2022 did not significantly change from the performance metrics used for purposes of the 2021 long-term incentive awards, however the measurement period was changed from two one-year measurement periods to three one-year measurement periods.
+Under the 2022 awards, the Company's performance against these performance metrics will be measured against objectives established for each 2022, 2023, and 2024, with the resulting number of "earned" shares eligible to vest on December 31, 2024, subject to continued employment through that date.
+The 2022 long-term incentive awards will be eligible for accelerated vesting on terms substantially similar to the 2021 PSU Awards, as described above.
 The Compensation Committee implemented these changes to better align the long-term incentive awards granted to the Named Executives with the creation of long-term shareholder value.